-Should I help my children to buy a house?
+Should you help your children buy a house?

-There is no single answer to that question; it is a personal decision that will beinfluenced by everything from your approach to parenting and your relationship with your kids, to your financial circumstances.
+This will be influenced by everything from your approach to parenting, your relationship with your kids, and your financial circumstances.

-If you do decide to lend a helping hand, you need to be sure that you are going about it in the right way - to protect your own interests, as well as those of your children.
+If you decide to lend a helping hand, you need to be sure that you are going about it in the right way - to protect your own interests, as well as your children's.

 Given the difficulties they face, it is no surprise that around half of all first time buyers get some kind of help with their purchase - more often than not from the Bank of Mum and Dad.

-The easiest way to help is to give your child enough money for good sized deposit as a gift - in the current mortgage market, that is likely to be around 25% of the value of the property however (though even a 10% deposit will open the door to a broader choice of mortgage deals).
+The easiest way to help is to give your child enough money for good sized deposit as a gift.
+In the current mortgage market, that is likely to be around 25% of the value of the property (although even a 10% deposit will open the door to a broader choice of mortgage deals).

-Your children should not have to pay tax (i.e. income tax) on the money they receive from you as a gift, however, it may impact their eligibility for some means tested benefits should they receive any now or need to claim any in the future.
+Your children should not have to pay income tax on the money you give them; however, it may impact their eligibility for some means tested benefits.

 How do I use my home to raise cash?